sccreeper/goputer/README.md

 - Standalone executables.
 - Frontends to show VM output.
 - A [WASM based runtime](https://goputer.oscarcp.net) that runs in a web browser.
+- Expansion cards/modules.

 #### Working on

-- Expansion cards/modules.
+- IDE for easy development.

 #### In the future

 - Rewrite of compiler.
 - High level language.
-- IDE for easy development.
+- Non-native plugins via Lua.

 ---